EBIBioSamples/read_docs/docs/update/curation/external-reference.rst

 User requirements
 -----------------

-I want to link a BioSamples accession with an external repository or resource even if I’m not the owner of the sample.
+I want to link a BioSamples accession to an external repository or resource but I am not the owner of the sample.

 Requirements
 ------------

 You need a Webin submission account to proceed with this recipe.
-Please refer to our Authentication Guide for more information.
+Please refer to our `Authentication Guide <../../submit/general-guide/registration.html>`_ for more information.

 Steps
 -----